Augusto-de-Lelis-Araujo/SAMBA-ilum/README.md

 ```bash
 pip install samba_ilum
 ```

+**Requirements:** Make sure you have the following requirements
+- Linux or Windows environment for bilayer generation
+- Linux environment for high-throughput DFT (requires VASPkit installed)
+- Python 3.8+
+- Python virtual environment is recommended (`venv` or `conda`)
+- Pseudopotential files for high-throughput DFT (The VASP terms of use do not allow redistributing, publishing, or sharing the POTCAR files)

 During the installation, SAMBA checks the existence of the following Python modules:
 - vasprocar [link](https://pypi.org/project/vasprocar/)
 - pymatgen [link](https://pypi.org/project/pymatgen/)